Chinese destroyer Xining (117): Development and design

 The basic ship type and layout of the Type 052D guided-missile destroyer is the same as that of the Type 052C destroyer, but compared to the earlier Type 052C destroyer, the Type 052D superstructure has a larger inclination angle and provides better stealth performance.
 At the same time, the 052C helicopter hangar is located The left side of the hull axis was changed to the center axis of the ship on Type 052D; a pair of small boat storage compartments were added on both sides of the hangar, similar to the design on the Type 054A frigate.

 The close in weapon system is composed of a H/PJ-12 short-range defense weapon system located in front of the bridge and a 24 Hongqi-10 air defense missile system located on the top of the hangar, which is combined to form a ladder interception.
 The original 100mm naval gun was replaced by a higher height and better stealth model H/PJ45 naval gun.
 On May 13, 2019, the extended version of the 052DL was exposed.
 The hull of the 052DL is basically the same as the 052D, but the helicopter deck is lengthened to prepare for the Zhi-20 to board the ship.

 The Type 52D is the first Chinese surface combatant to use canister-based universal VLS, as opposed to the concentric type VLS carried aboard earlier vessels.
 64 cells are carried; 32 forward and 32 aft.
 The VLS is reportedly an implementation of the GJB 5860-2006 standard.
 The VLS may fire the extended-range variant of the HHQ-9 surface-to-air missile, YJ-18 anti-ship cruise missiles, and CY-5 anti-submarine missiles.

 Construction and career

 Xining was the fifth ship of the class and launched on 26 August 2014 at the Jiangnan Shipyard in Shanghai.
-Commissioned on 22 June 2017.
+She was commissioned on 22 June 2017.

-30 December 2019, Xining left Chabahar Port, Iran after a joint naval exercise with Russian Navy.
+On 30 December 2019, Xining left Chabahar Port, Iran after a joint naval exercise with Russian Navy.
 The exercise was held in the Gulf of Oman from December 27-30.

 On 22 May 2022, the Xining conducted drills in the East China Sea as a part of the Liaoning Carrier Group; and they were sighted near Miyako Island by the JMSDF.